fabacab/wp-pgp-encrypted-emails/readme.txt

 * [BitCoin Not Bombs: Beginner's Guide to PGP](http://www.bitcoinnotbombs.com/beginners-guide-to-pgp/)

 If you found a good guide to using PGP/GPG that I haven't listed here, please share it in [the WP PGP Encrypted Emails plugin forum](https://wordpress.org/support/plugin/wp-pgp-encrypted-emails#postform).

+= Known issues =

+* [Mailvelope problems](https://github.com/meitar/wp-pgp-encrypted-emails/issues/9): Mailvelope is theoretically supported but cannot successfully decrypt encrypted messages or verify signatures.
+This is likely an OpenPGP.js or Mailvelope issue.

 == Frequently Asked Questions==